 The Paving Program focuses on preserving pavement while it is still in fair condition by placing a new layer of asphalt over the existing asphalt.
 Preserving a road in this manner will maintain an appropriate level of safety, minimize damage caused by water seeping into the roadway base, and preserve the roadway investment in the most cost efficient manner.
 A typical asphalt road has a serviceable life of 15-30 years depending upon location, traffic volumes, weather, and truck / heavy vehicle usage.

-If grinding is not necessary or after grinding is complete, the contractor will place a tack coat on the existing surface.
+- If grinding is not necessary or after grinding is complete, the paving crew will place a tack coat on the existing surface.
 The tack coat is placed for the purpose of creating a good bond between new asphalt and the existing surface.
-Fresh tack is very sticky – do not walk or drive on tack unless instructed to do so by a member of the construction team.
+Do not walk or drive across the paving work unless instructed to do so by a member of the construction team.

-If the road requires striping, road maintenance crews (or in some cases, the contractor) will restripe the road after it has been paved.
+- If the road requires striping, the contractor (or in some cases a road maintenance crew) will restripe the road after it has been paved.

-If there are catch basins, manholes, or any other type of “iron” in the road, it will be raised to match the new asphalt grade after paving work is complete.
+- If necessary, catch basins, manholes, and any other type of “iron” in the road will be raised to match the new asphalt grade after construction is complete.